 Capuchin

 Capuchin is a village in the Saint John Parish of Dominica.
-It is close to the communities of Clifton and Cottage and is known for its rich cultural heritage and scenic landscapes.
+It is close to the communities of Clifton and Cottage and is known for its rich cultural heritage and natural landscapes.
 This northernmost point of the island provides stunning views of the Caribbean Sea and neighbouring islands.

 Capuchin Village